Buyers Guides

 • KGR Editor’s Choice for an A-frame stand.

-The Fender A Frame electric guitar stand was built with a robust metal frame, and fully adjustable support arms.
+The Fender A-Frame electric stand was built with a robust metal frame and fully adjustable support arms.
 We loved that the arms were able to be moved independently of each other, which ensured that no matter whether we were using it for an offset guitar, a bass guitar, or a classic design like a Stratocaster, it was able to hold on securely.

-Verdict: Though it is pricier than the rest of the A frame guitar stands, the Fender Universal A-Frame Electric Stand is money well spent.
+Verdict: Though it is pricier than the rest of the A-frame stands, the Fender Universal A-Frame Electric Stand is money well spent.
 It is a no-brainer if you own an offset design and we recommend it for its superior foam quality, stability, and adjustability.
 Even for the regular guitars, you’ll have a hard time finding something similar or more adjustable in the current market.

 Best Budget Tripod Guitar Stand